noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 ##### Background

-The paper "Wi-Fi Technology and Human Health Impact: A Brief Review of Current Knowledge", by Arh Hig Rada Toksikol (2022), compiles a number of other studies and aims to discuss the possible effects of Electromagnetic Radiation emitted by devices that utilise Wi-Fi technology.
+The paper *"Wi-Fi Technology and Human Health Impact: A Brief Review of Current Knowledge"*, by Arh Hig Rada Toksikol (2022), compiles a number of other studies and aims to discuss the possible effects of Electromagnetic Radiation emitted by devices that utilise Wi-Fi technology.

 ##### Identification of Patterns and Analysis